joshuaeckroth/cse230-website/homework/homework-5.markdown

 number, as in 2/1 or 17/1, you should provide a constructor with a single `int` parameter.

-Provide member functions `input` and `output` that take an `istream` and `ostream` argument, respectively, and fetch or write rational numbers in the form 2/3 or 37/51 to or from the keyboard (and to or from a file).
+Provide a member function `output` that takes an `ostream` argument and writes rational numbers in the form 2/3 or 37/51 to the screen or a file (to the `ostream`).

+Provide a *non-member* function `input` that takes an `istream` argument an reads from the `istream` two integers, representing a numerator and a denominator, and returns a rational number.

 Provide member functions `add`, `sub`, `mul`, and `div` that return a rational value.
 Provide a function `less` that returns a `bool` value.
 These functions